gopperlie/unit-2-sg-weather/README.md

 ## Attributions & Credits

-- [ChatGPT] Some assistance was needed to help map the objects fetched from the API.
+- ChatGPT: Some assistance was needed to help map the objects fetched from the API.
 Prompts include: "How to map {object} to {'Area':'ID} etc.
 - [Ant Design](https://ant.design//)
 - [Airtable](https://airtable.com/)